 My parents immigrated from Thailand to Baltimore, where I was born and raised.
 They came with just one black Samsonite suitcase, and only a handful of personal relics: a bolt of handwoven ikat fabric that belonged to my grandmother, some intricately carved Buddha amulets, a few letters written in foreign script.
 For a while, these were some of the only links I had to my ancestry.
 With no photos to guide me, my mind was free to imagine the history behind these objects, and what my parents’ lives had been like before moving.
 My fondness for found objects and all things vintage is directly rooted in this, and I often incorporate bits of antique papers, trims, and other reclaimed materials in my mixed media work.
 It is my way of acknowledging and honoring the past that has brought us here, regardless of whether we know the full story behind it.

-I earned my Masters of Science in Journalism from Columbia University, and went on to study design at the Fashion Institute of Technology.
+After earning my Masters of Science in Journalism from Columbia University, I went on to study design at the Fashion Institute of Technology.
 I fell in love with rock climbing, and logged in many exhilarating hours in the Gunks and the northeast, as well as a few other countries.
 This longtime love for outdoor adventure and the natural world is the main source of inspiration behind my personal work, and to this day, my husband (scientific artist Jason Brougham) and I love to get outside every chance we can.

 LICENSING + COMMISSIONS